Welcome to the 2nd of three blog posts in the List Building Series.

 If the content you’ve posted is full of data and other information, provide a downloadable spreadsheet that they can use to organize the information.
 For example, if you want to share keywords, you can do it in a spreadsheet.

 You can likely think of even more content upgrade ideas than these.
 Ideally, you want to include a content upgrade within the content of every blog post that you publish.
+(But one a month will work!)

 By now you realize that content upgrades help you get more subscribers to your list by providing extra value to your audience.
 So, just how do you create your first content upgrade?

 The most effective opt-in will be on pages that get a lot of views.
 Since the page already gets a lot of views that means the content is already popular.
 Your best course is to find out which post is your top post now.
 If you want to, you can pick the top three posts, go over them, update them if needed.
-While doing so, look for ways that you can add to or expand on the information in the post.
+While doing so, look for ways you can add to or expand on the information in the post.

 For example, if you wrote a blog post about How to Start Your Own Digital Retail Business there may be spots in the post that go over the info in a basic way that is a spot you can go deeper.
 For example, you might want to provide a resource list that gives your views and recommendations on the correct software to use.
 You may also want to create a checklist of steps to go through from A to Z on starting a digital retail store.